• Home

 To finish up, be a perfectionist!
 I treat each and every film with the same amount of care, love and attention.
 After all, every edit and film that you make is your shop window, so make it beautiful and appealing – something that you are proud of.

-Since video production is a multi-step process, make sure EACH step is approved before moving on.
+Since video production is a multistep process, make sure EACH step is approved with the client before moving on.
 There is nothing worse than being on step 45 and then having the client conclude that step 2 needs changing!
-Video production at this level is an extremely time consuming process.
+Video production at this level is an extremely time-consuming process.
 If you do not be careful with this issue, a difficult client will cost you tremendously.

 Most people who have never been involved with video production have an impossible time truly understanding a text script.
 So if they do not understand, and then do not like the way your video turns out, chances are good it is because you did not communicate carefully enough with them during the beginning stages.
 In my experience, some clients need lots of hand holding.
 Others are more easy going and simpler to please.